Mikko Rantanen Game Preview: Avalanche vs. Kraken

 Rantanen Season Stats Insights

-- In 11 games this season, Rantanen has averaged 21:08 on the ice, while putting up a plus-minus rating of +4.
+- In 13 games this season, Rantanen has a plus-minus rating of +2, while averaging 21:03 on the ice per game.

-- Rantanen has scored a goal in a game six times this year over 11 games played, with multiple goals in two of those contests.
+- In Rantanen's 13 games played this season he's scored in seven of them and netted multiple goals in two.

-- Rantanen has a point in seven games this season (out of 11), including multiple points five times.
+- Rantanen has a point in nine games this year (out of 13), including multiple points five times.

-- In five of 11 games this year, Rantanen has registered an assist, and in three of those matches recorded two or more.
+- In six of 13 games this season, Rantanen has registered an assist, and in three of those matches recorded two or more.

-- Rantanen's implied probability to go over his point total is 43.5% based on the odds.
+- Rantanen's odds on his points over/under carry an implied probability of 42.6% that he hits the over.

-- Given his moneyline odds, Rantanen has an implied probability of 54.1% of going over his assist prop bet.
+- There is an implied probability of 51.2% of Rantanen going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.